Rahul0598/blog-source/content/posts/I507/index.md

 {{< image src="home-screen.jpg" alt="Initially, there is no tracking data, so the homepage is empty." caption="Home screen of the app" width="300">}}

 The home screen of the app has the features to set an alarm, tutorial slides and statistics of the most recent sleep tracking activity and the averages.
+It is also customizable, so you can change what you want to see on the dashboard.

 ## Tracking and User Experience